Mahmoud-Elsanour/Mano-machine/README.md

 ### **Mano Basic Computer**
 The Mano machine is a computer theoretically described by M. Morris Mano.
 It contains a central processing unit, random access memory, and an input-output bus.
 ***
+### **Verilog**
+Verilog is a hardware description language (HDL) used to design and simulate digital systems.
+Verilog is similar to other HDLs, such as VHDL, but has a simpler syntax.
+***
+### **Verilog Implementation of the Mano Machine**
+The Mano machine can be broken down into several modules, such as the ALU, memory, registers, flip-flops and I/O devices.
+Each module can be implemented in Verilog as a separate entity.
+The modules can then be interconnected to form the complete system.
+***
+### **Modules**
+The Verilog modules used are:
+***
 ### **Instructions Set**
+This implementation can excute all the instructions that was descriped by M. Morris Mano
 | Instruction        |  Hexadecimal Code | Description  |
 | :-------------: |:-------------:| :-----:|
 |~~~~~~~~~~~~~~~~~~~~~~~~~~~|**Memorey Referrence Instructions**|~~~~~~~~~~~~~~~~~~~~~~~~~~~|